wp-plugins/enhanced-meta-widget/readme.txt

 5. **Options**: You can select which links you want displayed.
 No links are displayed unless they're relevant to the currently logged in user, on the page they're currently viewing.

 == Change Log ==

+= 1.2 =
+* Fixed the proper display of the "register link" based upon whether or not the Administration > Settings > General > **Membership: Anyone can register** box is checked.
+* Fixed the proper display of RSS and wordpress.org links for users that are not logged in.

 = 1.1 =
 * Fixed to show the RSS and wordpress.org links for logged in, non-admin, users.